One Appointment — Complete Information — Clear Path Forward

 Uroflowmetry & Voiding Pressure (Urocuff)

 The Urocuff is a non-invasive test that uses an external penile cuff — similar to a blood pressure cuff — to measure bladder voiding pressure while simultaneously recording urine flow rate.
 Unlike traditional urodynamics, no catheter is required.
 This provides two complementary pieces of information: how forcefully the bladder contracts during voiding, and how fast urine actually flows.
 Together these measurements help confirm obstruction, quantify its severity, and establish a baseline to compare against after surgery.
-The test is billed as two components — the voiding pressure study (51728-52) and the complex uroflowmetry (51741).

 ✓ Non-invasive voiding pressure + flow measurement — confirms obstruction and guides treatment planning